camilaleniss/camilaleniss/README.md

 # Hello everyone 🤓

-I’m a full stack developer based in Colombia 🇨🇴 Founding Developer at [Noh Brazil](https://www.noh.com.br/) 🇧🇷
+I’m a full stack developer based in Colombia 🇨🇴

 I love to build meaningful products to impact LATAM, create content and learn new things